Is a Post-Work Future a Good Thing?

 Redistribution

 There could be an argument that those who further society through ideas - a concept I will leave intentionally broad - would deserve a greater share of the pie.
-I hypothesise that this argument would not even be made, and would be swiftly rejected if it were.
+I hypothesise that this argument will not even be made and would be swiftly rejected if it were.
 I believe that a world of mass redistribution brought about by the automation of work would necessarily bring with it a cultural shift towards equality as the norm and ideal.
-With all of the bullshit pulled away, there will be no argument left to make, either by those in power or those hoping to attain power 'one day'.
-With that being true, it would be immoral and laughable for anyone to propose that they deserve more, and their novel ideas - the basis for their deserving of more - would be heavily discounted for the fact that they are proven not to be aligned with the values of the global society.
+Ideas will become relatively abundant and anyone suggesting they 'deserve more' on any basis will be shunned and seen as misaligned with society.

-At this point I should say that there is a risk that the ever-fewer number of people with power and resources as we reach the technological frontier will develop the ability to subdue the global population through technology and force.
-This could be done in a myriad ways, but an extreme example to make the idea more real could be the elite few controlling the global population through an army of surveillance drones and technologies, ensuring cooperation with their regime and preventing the organisation necessary to overthrow it.
+At this point I should say that, as we reach the technological frontier, there is a risk that the ever-fewer number of people with power and resources will develop the ability to subdue the global population through technology and force.
+This could be done in a myriad ways but an extreme example could imagine the elite few controlling the global population through an army of surveillance drones and technologies, ensuring cooperation with their regime and preventing the organisation necessary to overthrow it.
 This outcome will be so far from our ideal future vision that it doesn't bear thinking about.
 If it occurs then our strategy has failed.
 I believe only these two outcomes are plausible - there will either be a dystopian regime or mass redistribution - so it behooves us to focus on the one that is ideal in that it is inherently fair.

 This future may well be fair and just, but would a world without work not be unfulfilling?